Green at eighteen: L.A environmentalist Kevin Patel is mobilizing shifts in legislation with army of youth activists

 MOoW: They heard you loud and clear.
 Talk about some of the other youth organizations that you've gotten involved with.

 KP: I got involved with the Youth Climate Strike as an organizer.
 I was inspired by that movement seeing they were like me: kids my age fighting for causes that were going to impact the livelihood of my generation and younger generations.
 That's what led me to join multiple organizations during my junior and senior years.
 Right now, I'm actually the Sustainability Liaison for the Downtown Los Angeles Neighborhood Council which covers City Hall and pretty much everything on that side of town.
 I talk to constituents and find out what their concerns are with sustainability and see what I can do to better their neighborhood whether it be supporting a bill or an action or a resolution, especially with the Mobilization Department that City Hall is creating.
 I work with City Hall and Mayor Garcetti.
 Motions go through and are passed by Sustainability Liaisons on things that will affect our future.
 My being the youngest Sustainability Liaison and a representative for the City of Los Angeles was a tough challenge.
 I write up reports about what our community needs.
-That's one thing, but I have joined multiple organizations like This is Zero Hour where I'm part of their National Partnership team.
+That's one thing, but I have joined multiple organizations like This is Zero Hour where I have a co-deputy role.
 I protest and do a lot of civil disobedience with my fellow youth.
 I'm also part of the Student Climate Emergency Coalition which is a bunch of students from the Hollywood, Valley and Mid-City areas that fight for climate action within their districts.
 They have just had a sustainability fair in which they were contacting multiple organizations to say what's going on and to check up on their progress and stuff like that.
 I am also a chapter coordinator of Ignition Green.

 MOoW: How did you get involved with Ignition Green?